Skip to content

 4- Reducing disruptive and stereotypical behaviours:

-During the activities with QTrobot, therapists observed that the number and the duration of stereotypical behaviours in children are reduced.
-These disruptive behaviours happened less often and they lasted shorter comparing to the time that QTrobot was not used in the training session.
+During the activities with QTrobot, therapists observed that the number and the duration of stereotypical behaviors in children are reduced.
+These disruptive behaviors happened less often and they lasted shorter comparing to the time that QTrobot was not used in the training session.
 Also, the behaviours had less intensity.
 For example, if the child moved the arms and the whole body during the session without the robot, when working with QTrobot, the movements were just limited to shaking in the hands.

 5- Elevating children’s mood and attitude: